A Non-Parametric Sensitivity Analysis for Bounding Bias in Hybrid Control Trials: Methods

 As an example, we can consider the well-known estimand for the average treatment effect of a binary treatment: $\Psi(P_0)=E[E[Y|A=1,X]-E[Y|A=0,X]]$.
 The ATE can be defined as a linear functional of the outcome regression with $m(\mu)(O)= \mu(1,X)-\mu(0,X)$.
 Standard conditioning arguments show that the Riesz representer for the ATE is $\frac{A}{P(A=1|X)}-\frac{1-A}{P(A=0|X)}$, the usual inverse propensity weights.
 In this way, the Riesz representation motivates the use of such weighted estimators \cite{lee2025rieszboostgradientboostingriesz}.

 \citet{chernozhukov_long_2024} uses this representation to define a bias bound $B$ for any Riesz-representable estimand, dependent on the residuals between the long and short formulations of the outcome regression and Riesz representer.
 Since the short regressions are projections of the long regressions onto a smaller space of functions depending only on $X$, these short regressions are orthogonal to the additional regression components living outside of this smaller subspace.
 Relying on the orthogonality of $\mu$ and $\alpha$ on these residuals, it is shown that the bias (in terms of the difference of the long and short estimands) is bounded: $\Psi - \tilde\Psi=E[(\mu(O)-\tilde \mu(O))(\alpha(O)-\tilde \alpha(O))] \le \|\mu - \tilde\mu\|\| \alpha-\tilde\alpha\|$.
 That is: the maximum bias is the covariance of the approximation errors of the short representations, which is upper bounded by the product of the $L^2$ errors.
 The implication of this result is that there is a sharp bias bound that doesn't depend on the full complexity of the (``long'') data-generating distribution, only on how well the short regressions approximate the long regressions in mean-squared error.
+Another nice implication of this result is that we can concern ourselves only with confounders that affect both the outcome regression $\mu$ and the Riesz Representer $\alpha$, given the product term in the expectation.
+If a confounder only affects one of the terms, say $\mu$, the bias will be equal to zero since $\alpha(O)-\tilde \alpha(O)$ will also be equal to zero.
+This implication will later be further discussed in the context of HCTs.

-We are able to extend these findings to the hybrid control trial scenario in which we use the trial-specific average treatment effect, which is also a partially linear functional of the conditional expectation function of the outcome.
+We are able to extend these findings to the hybrid control trial scenario in which we use the trial-specific average treatment effect, which is a partially linear functional of the conditional expectation function of the outcome.
 The following fits the trial-specific ATE into the methodology proposed by \citet{chernozhukov_long_2024}.